 Back in college when I had my first major breakout, I used Dawn dish soap to wash my face.
 I'm not sure if it was safe, but it did work.
 It dried out some oily blemishes from finals stress just in time for summer break.
 I guess if it can remove oily stains, an oily face is nothing!
 I'm not recommending that of course, but it makes sense that a cleaning product can be safe on skin.

 Sometimes I am skeptical about my own laundry detergent.
 After I made the switch to a certain liquid laundry detergent I noticed random spotting on my T-shirts.
 They definitely weren't bleach stains.
-I'm hoping Fels-Naptha is the solution to that problem!
+I'm hoping Fels-Naptha soap is the solution to that problem!
 I can't believe I've missed this at the grocery store all of these years.

 Word of mouth says a lot, so I'm going to give this Fels-Naptha laundry bar a chance.
 If it can work on soiled baby clothes, hopefully, it will get that taco grease and make-up stain out of my favorite T-Shirt.